 - 1. Discover your true values

-- 2. How to be happy?
-Align your life to your values
+- 2. The secret to a happy life: alignement to your values

 - 3. Leave aside the unessential – the art of saying “no”